CloudFamily/CloudFamily/content/cloud_champions/September2021.md

 |:-------------------------:|
 |![James Cook](/images/champions/JamesCook5.png)

-Finally, James recently took up golf and sets aside time away from the computer to switch off and charge.
+Finally, James recently took up golf and sets aside time away from the computer to switch off and recharge.

 ---